 Andrea has worked with city governments throughout her career as an attorney.
-As a member at Lewis Rice Law Firm she focuses her practice on real estate and land use law.
 After graduating with distinction from the University of Missouri-Kansas City Law School she held the prestige position of law clerk for two Court of Appeals Judges in the Western District.

-She and her husband, Steve, have two children Ashley (20) and Grant (15) and live in the heart of Kansas City.
-An avid sports fan, when Andrea is not cheering on the Royals, Sporting KC and the Chiefs, you’ll find her keeping score at her son’s baseball games.
+She and her husband, Steve, have two children Ashley (23) and Grant (18) and live in the heart of Kansas City.
+An avid sports fan, when Andrea is not cheering on the Royals, Sporting KC, KC Current and the Chiefs, you’ll find her watching her son play soccer, basketball and baseball.

 Active in the Kansas City civic and charitable communities for more than two decades, Andrea has volunteered countless hours of service to many charities in Kansas City.
 Some of these include Harvesters and Sheffield Place, a transformational shelter for homeless mothers.
 A volunteer leader at her family’s church, Andrea has served on numerous committees, boards, and as an endowment trustee at Country Club Christian.
 She also frequently shares her creative and organizational expertise in support of the Kansas City arts community.

 From her time growing up in rural southeast Missouri, Andrea learned from her father a Korean War Veteran and school teacher and her mother an employee at the USDA to respect others and help those in need.
 She and her husband, Steve, have instilled these values in their children and fostered their growth to always do their best and demonstrate kindness and compassion for everyone.